Wirehive/nagiosplugins/README.md

 check_memcached
 ---------------
-Sets and retrieves a value from a memcached instance to test both availability and responsiveness
+Sets and retrieves a value from a memcached instance to test both availability and responsiveness.
+Requires netcat to be installed.

 ```
 define command{